SPECIAL OFFER:

 Breakfast

 This morning, we make our way to Kanazawa Station for our train journey to Kyoto.
 The capital of Imperial Japan for over 1,000 years, Kyoto is Japan’s cultural capital.
-This afternoon, we head to Arashiyama and its famous Bamboo Grove, where there will be plenty of time to wander through the impressive towering alley of Bamboo.
-Our hotel for the next three nights is the Kyoto Tokyu Hotel.
+This afternoon, we head to Arashiyama and its famous Bamboo Grove, where there will be plenty of time to wander through the impressive towering alley of bamboo.
+Our hotel for the next three nights is either the Kyoto Tokyu Hotel, or the RIHGA Royal Hotel Kyoto.

 Tour Highlight

 The distinctive white face, red lips and elaborately decorated hairstyle of the geisha is an enduring image portrayed throughout the globe.
 Yet the world in which they live remains a mystery.
-Tonight, we have arranged a traditional Japanese meal, a kaisei, where we will be joined by a maiko, our apprentice geisha, who will perform traditional song and dance.
+Tonight, we have arranged a traditional Japanese meal, a kaiseki, where we will be joined by a maiko, an apprentice geisha, who will perform traditional song and dance.

 Breakfast and dinner

 We begin our day of sightseeing at the impressive UNESCO World Heritage Site of Kinkaku-Ji Temple.
 Fondly referred to as the Golden Pavilion, this richly decorated golden temple is a truly beautiful sight to behold.
 Our next stop is another UNESCO World Heritage Site, the rock garden of Ryoanji Temple.
 The garden’s fifteen stones are cleverly arranged so that there is always one rock that is hidden from view.
-Our final and third UNESCO World Heritage Site of the morning is Kiyomizu-Dera Temple.
-Founded in AD778, the most famous feature of the temple is its wooden veranda, standing some 13 metres above the ground.
-Later, we head to Gion, Kyoto’s famous geisha district, before taking part in a traditional tea ceremony.
+We head to Gion, Kyoto’s famous geisha district, where we have free time to explore, before taking part in a traditional tea ceremony.
 Tonight, there is an opportunity to experience a Japanese barbecue at a local restaurant.

 Breakfast